EntimemaInsight/Monthly-Review-Credit-Card-Company-Analysis-with-Power-BI/README.md

 - Monthly sample data files in Excel format, which contains the data used in the project.
 - SQL query files that were used to retrieve the data.
 - A README file that provides an overview of the project and instructions for using the Power BI file.

+## Usage
+The data used in this project is entirely fictional and intended solely for demonstration purposes.
+The data represents a sample of credit card sales data from a credit card company over the course of two years.

 ## Getting Started